Cubeir/Vanilla-RTX-Tuner/README.md

 ## Installation Guide

-There are two options:
+There are 3 options:

-### Option 1: Install the MSIX package (Certificate Import Required)
+### Option 1: Quick Install (Recommended)

+1. Download and extract the latest `.zip` package.
+2. **Right-click** `Installer.bat` and select **Run as administrator**.
+3. The script will:
+   - Automatically install the required certificate to the Trusted People store (Local Machine).
+   - Launch the `.msix` package for installation.

+You’ll be prompted with the MSIX installer UI.
+Future `.msix` packages signed by Cubeir will be be automatically trusted, allowing you to open the `.msix` directly.

+### Option 2: Manual Certificate Import

-1. Download the latest .msix package.
+1. Download and extract the latest `.zip` package.
 2. Open the accompanying certificate file.
 3. Click **Install Certificate**.
 4. Select **Local Machine** > Next.